 The solution of course was to build another workshop or shed right next to the existing one.
 Which I did.
 But soon enough, this became full also.
 Yes I had a little more space so could now make up to 4 medium size pieces at a time but again, if these didn’t sell, production would grind to a halt.

-Shortly after we agreed to convert the office into a storage space.
-Whilst this now gave me a space to work and create, a space to store materials and a third space for completed items I always find myself short on space.
-This is where I am now.
-Thinking about the next phase in the plan.
-I’ve come to the realisation that to make this work I’m going to need to expand the workshop / storage space a little further, have a clear out of old materials and design a product range that used a specific materials that can be neatly stored in purpose build racks.
+Shortly after we agreed to convert the office into storage space.
+Whilst this now gave me a space to work and create, a space to store materials and a third space for completed items I still find myself short on space.
+This is where I am now, thinking about the next phase in the plan.
+I’ve come to the realisation that to make this work I’m going to need to expand the workshop even further, have a clear out of old materials and design a product range that used specific materials that can be neatly stored in purpose built racks.
 A product range that can easily be repeated over and over, making an efficient production line that fits with my space restrictions.
 Then, once things are running smoothly and orders increase, I can think about a dedicated workshop away from home.

 As I work from home, at the bottom of my garden, I need to be conscious of the noise pollution I’m creating for my neighbours.
 Whilst I don’t work full time on the furniture it could easily go that way so I need to start thinking about sound proofing the workshop or eventually moving to a dedicated premises away from home.

 Power tools can be noisy, especially the bigger ones so I try and keep their use to a minimum when at all possible.
 This however isn’t an efficient way of working and I need the freedom to make noise where and when required.